 - Sun sensitivity

-- Tardive dyskinesia - involuntary body movements or facial tics
+- Involuntary body movements or facial tics (tardive dyskinesia and other movement disorders)

 - Suicidal thoughts